 When a business-compromising event occurs, the value of your business is inevitably altered.
 Ensuring you have an accurate picture of the value of your business ahead of time, as well as monitoring its worth throughout the business threat, will help you understand how to come back from a potential loss.

 Another critical way to help restore the value of your business is through the use of data.
 Business leaders can use their data to survive and thrive during times of economic uncertainty.
 Utilizing your organization’s data can drive lean performance and provide actionable takeaways for your business, including:

 It’s important to remember that your employees are affected by a disaster or threat to your organization, too.
 Ensure your human resources department is in the loop of your business continuity plan.

 Make sure you think through how a triggering event will affect the people within your organization.
 After all, they will be on the frontline to help you return to normal business procedures once the threat or disaster has ended.

 Could your business survive and operate as “business as usual” in the face of a disaster?
-Be it the next devastating hurricane, a new wave of wildfires, an earthquake, flood, or the current pandemic we’re experiencing?
-The threat is real, and it can come in many forms, at any time.
+Be it the next devastating hurricane, a new wave of wildfires, an earthquake, supply chain disruption or a pandemic, business threats are real and can come in many forms at any time.

 No one likes to think about threats to their livelihood or their company’s well-being, yet having a plan in place to deal with these threats is a critical component to the longevity and success of your business.

 As you work on your business continuity planning for the long term, your business plans and modeling are an integral part of this effort.